Mesoscopic Modeling of Structure-Transport Relationships in Dense CNT Films Containing Amorphous Carbon: Methodology

 \subsection{Structural parameters}

+Modeling of 3D CNT assemblies is challenging due to the huge variety of CNT types (single- and multiwall), chirality, lengths, and the complexity of their interaction and the morphology of the films, which includes CNT bending and bundling \cite{Hahm2012Bundling}.
+Driven by particular applications, it is inevitable to consider specific systems, characterized by a particular film density, morphology, and distribution of CNT lengths and chiralities.
+In particular, the film morphology is directly determined by the method of deposition and treatment.
+Here, we are guided by CNT films produced for RRAM devices fabricated as described in Refs~\cite{gilmer2018nram,sen2020engineering}.
+However, the methodology and analysis will be useful for future simulations of dense CNT films for other nanoelectronic applications.

-The CNT films targeted in this study are modeled after experimental systems fabricated as described in Refs~\cite{gilmer2018nram,sen2020engineering}.
-Due to the specifics of the growth and deposition techniques, the formed CNT films consist of stacked layers with different CNT lengths and chirality distributions~(see SI).
-Based on the experimentally measured distributions, we selected three representative lengths: a short one (15~nm), a intermediate one (40~nm), and a long one (100~nm, corresponding to half the size of the simulation box), as well as two different chiralities, (16,0) and (32,0), each associated with a specific diameter: $d^{(16)} \simeq1.25~\mathrm{nm}$ and $d^{(32)} \simeq2.5~\mathrm{nm}$.
+Due to the specifics of the growth and deposition techniques, the CNT films considered in our work consist of stacked layers with different CNT lengths and chirality distributions~(see SI).
+Based on the experimentally measured distributions, we selected three representative lengths: short (15~nm), intermediate (40~nm), and long (100~nm, corresponding to half the size of the simulation box), as well as two different chiralities, (16,0) and (32,0), each associated with a specific diameter: $d^{(16)} \simeq1.25~\mathrm{nm}$ and $d^{(32)} \simeq2.5~\mathrm{nm}$.
+These chiralities were chosen to represent the average diameter of CNTs observed in RRAM devices (see Fig.~S2) independently of the metallic or semiconducting character of the CNTs.
+As discussed below, the nodal analysis used to compute the electrical current depends on CNT diameter only, and not on the specific chiral indices.